Matt-Conrad/CXR_View_Classification/README.md

  - When the source code or executables are run, they produce a log called the *CXR_Classification.log*.
 This log contains messages that alert the user of where it is at in the code.
 The *config.ini* file contains the setting, *level*, under the *logging* section for the level of logging the user would like to see in the log.
 Currently, this can be set to "info" or "debug".
 The default for this setting is "info".
  - Additionally, the log for the Nginx engine is set for */var/log/nginx/cxr_classifier.log* in the */etc/nginx/sites-available/default* config file as specified in step 6 of *Nginx/Gunicorn server pair (Recommended)* above.

-## Future work
-Ideas for future improvements:
- - Provide an installer and configuration for the Gunicorn and Nginx server pair
- - Implement a HTML user interface for the web API
- - Add executables for other OSs
- - Find a way to remove pre-installed Postgres dependency
- - Make image set source URL more visible to user
- - Fix bugs in one of the PHOG algorithm define in the paper to improve accuracy
- - Implement DICOM compliant HTTP transfer of DICOM files
- - Improve logging in AWS deployment
- - CI/CD for the desktop apps and web API
- - Bug tracking / project management system
- - Speed it up further with CUDA capabilities
- - Combine the QThreadPools, ConfigHandlers, and DatabaseHandlers in the Combined implementation's C++ code
- - Update the UMLs again
- - Add speed performance statistics to the README
- - Turn the README into a Github wiki
- - Add shuffle to the C++ implementation